01 Bone or Joint Diseases

 The Human body has more than 200 bones and joints that connect these bones.
 Bones and joints play a pivotal role in giving the body its physical capabilities, including a wide range of movements.
 While bones and joints are linked and function almost similarly in the body, these two are distinct.
-Bones are living tissues of collagen and calcium phosphate, making them strong yet flexible.
+Bones are living tissue of collagen and calcium phosphate, making them strong yet flexible.
 This composition provides shape and support to the body.
 Aside from contributing to the body’s movement, bones also act as a shield for softer organs.
 Bones also serve as storage for minerals and help regulate blood sugar levels.

-When you use the projector, click on your treatment color, and a large image of it will appear.
+When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

-The lower back supports the weight of the upper body.
-It provides mobility for everyday motions such as bending and twisting.
-Muscles in the lower back are responsible for flexing and rotating the hips while walking and supporting the spinal column.
+The lower back is a crucial part of our body.
+It supports the upper body’s weight and provides mobility for everyday motions such as bending and twisting.
+Its muscles are responsible for flexing and rotating the hips while walking and supporting the spinal column.
 Nerves in the lower back supply sensation and power the pelvis, legs, and feet muscles.

 Most acute low back pain results from injury to the muscles, ligaments, joints, or discs.
 The body also reacts to injury by mobilizing an inflammatory healing response.
 While inflammation sounds minor, it can cause severe pain.